frederikstroem/SDU-Exam-Monitor-Linux-Install-Helper/README.md

 Success! 🎉 Big Brother is now watching you. 😉

+### Test everything is working as expected
+After logging in with your SDU credentials, you can test exam monitor by typing in `demo` as the course name.
+This will run the program in a test mode.

+If the browser does not open automatically when you are trying to login with your SDU credentials, then the link to login should also be present in your clipboard.
+You should therefore just be able to paste the link in a browser address bar with <kbd>Ctrl</kbd> + <kbd>V</kbd>.

 ## What is Exam Monitor?

 *"Exam Monitor is an it-system that has developed for digital exam, in order to discourage from cheating.*